datalab-org/datalab/INSTALL.md

 The instructions below outline how to make a development installation on your local machine.
 We strongly recommend following the [deployment instructions](deployment.md) on [docs.datalab-org.io](https://docs.datalab-org.io/en/stable/deployment/) if you are deploying for use in production.
-These instructions are also useful for developers who want to use Docker to create a reproducible development environment.

 This repository consists of two components: